 How to select HR software for your small business

-For small businesses, an HRMS may not seem good value for money.
-After all, you’re working with a relatively small team of employees, so surely a spreadsheet will hold the necessary data, and all small business HR transactions can be conducted ‘manually’?
+Selecting an HRMS for a small business could be considered overkill - after all, you’re working with a relatively small team of employees.
+A fully fledged HR suite doesn’t seem like good value for money if a spreadsheet will hold the necessary data, and all small business HR transactions can be conducted manually?

-However, take a closer look and there are several compelling benefits that an HRMS can offer to the less-than-enterprise organization, including:
+Let’s take a closer look at some of the compelling benefits an HRMS can offer to small businesses, including:

 - Secure data and easy access: as an employer you have a responsibility to record employee details and naturally, that includes responsibility for keeping that data secure.
 With an HRMS that security issue becomes your HRMS supplier’s concern.
 What’s more, the proliferation of cloud HRMS options and their remote data storage makes a lot of sense, putting your employee information in a safer location than your own premises.

 - HR advice and guidance: no matter the size of the workforce, an employer must handle a full range of HR-related issues, such as recruitment, performance management, tracking time and attendance, and of course, payroll.
-But whereas large corporations will create their own systems and procedures, the smaller business simply doesn’t have the time.
-HRMS for small businesses offer built-in systems, procedures and prompts that ensure you’re operating within current employment law.
+But whereas large corporations will create their own systems and procedures, smaller businesses simply don’t have the time.
+HRMS for small businesses offers built-in systems, procedures and prompts that ensure you’re operating within current employment law.

 - Improved competitiveness: smoother running people processes translate to improved business performance; not least because of the positive effect on morale that usually comes from a successful HRMS implementation.